-St. Louis offers over 24 subjects at GCSE and over 27 at Post-16 and is increasing its vocational provision.
+St Louis offers 30 subjects at both GCSE and at Post-16 level and continues to increase its vocational provision.
 Part of our strategy to provide additional courses (both academic and vocational) involves working in partnership with the Newry and Mourne Area Learning Community (ALC).
 Through collaboration with our local schools and the Southern Regional College we offer a wide range of subjects which will cater for the needs and interests of all our pupils.